-Og King of Bashan, of the remnant of the Rephaim, who dwelt in Ashtaroth and in Edrei” (Josh 12:4)
+“Og King of Bashan, of the remnant of the Rephaim, who dwelt in Ashtaroth and in Edrei” (Josh 12:4)

 These two cities came to an end at the end of the Late Bronze Age which means that the Bible accurately relates information from that time period.
-KTU 1.108 links these two cities with the god Repiu and the Bible says that the people who lived in these cities were named the Rephaim.
+KTU 1.108 links these two cities with a god named Repiu.
+The Bible says that the people who lived in these cities were named the Rephaim.
 Could it be that the people were called ‘Rephaim’ because they were named after the the god Repiu whom they worshiped?
 There must be some connection.

 The Bible says that the Rephaim were called the emim by the Moabites and the zamzumim by the Amonites (Deut 2:10-11,20).
 It also says that the Rephaim were considered like the Anakim.
 (Deut.
 2:11) The Anakim may have been a people of Cretan / Greek origin who lived in the region of Caria on the east coast of Asia Minor before settling in the area around Hebron in the southern hills of Canaan.1 According to Numbers, Hebron was built seven years before Zoan (the Hyksos capital in the Delta region of Egypt) which means Hebron was founded around 1736 BC.
 2

 They went up into the Negeb and came to Hebron.
 Ahiman, Sheshai, and Talmai, the descendants of Anak, were there.
 (Hebron was built seven years before Zoan in Egypt.)
 (Num.
 13:22 ESV)